Patent Monetization 101: Different types of Monetization Explored

 - A competitive advantage is offered to other players when you license your IP.
-For example, If you license your technology to one of the biggest distributors in the market, it becomes easy for your product to get outstanding market penetration which will add to increase in sales and get the brand a huge exposure.
+For example, If you license your technology to one of the biggest distributors in the market, it becomes easy for your product to get outstanding market penetration which will add to an increase in sales and get the brand a huge exposure.

 Hard Licensing Litigation

 License agreement litigation is actually concerned with the authority of the agreement and its obedience to competition law.
 However, a number of provisions in the license agreement may give rise to issues, such as the scope of the license, the royalty provisions, or the supposed violation of the contract.
 What follows next is, the most pertinent of these provisions will be actually taken in concern is the Legal Nature of licenses.

 An IP license agreement is basically between the licensor and a licensee.
 The licensee gains control over the intellectual property rights (patents, trademarks, copyright, design rights, etc.) and/or know-how which the licensor possesses, in favor of some structure of remuneration.
 Remuneration will take the shape of a royalty payment, a lump sum and/or milestone payments, or a mixture of one or more of these.
 Thus, a license is fundamentally an inter parties statement of the licensee’s permission to take advantage of the licensor’s exclusive rights.
 Various contractual limits (e.g. covenant not to sue) are different from the licensee’s permission to make use of the licensor’s exclusive right, a rights holder may guess a “negative” obligation (or covenant) not to take legal action against a convinced party under certain conditions where the rights holder would otherwise be able to do so.
 A covenant not to sue is personal and so may not be applicable to following purchasers or users of the “infringing” product under English and German law, With the grant of a license this is not the case, where the licensor’s rights will be shattered provided the goods in question have been put on the marketplace with his permission.